aigerimmmm/machine-learning/README.md

 4. In this case study, you have been provided with images of traffic signs and the goal is to train a Deep Network to classify them.
 The dataset contains 43 different classes of images.
 The network used is called Le-Net that was presented by Yann LeCun http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf

+5. Detect spam e-mails using Naive Bayes.
+The SMS Spam Collection is a set of SMS tagged messages that have been collected for SMS Spam research.
+It contains one set of SMS messages in English of 5,574 messages, tagged acording being ham (legitimate) or spam.

 All the project from Udemy course: Practical Projects and Go from Zero to Hero in Deep/Machine Learning, Artificial Neural Networks taught by Dr. Ryan Ahmed